jeka-dev/jeka/README.md

 Jerkar is expected to have a very fast learning curve for Java developers.
 You can visit the following page in this order :

 * http://jerkar.github.io/tell-me-more.html : introduction to Jerkar.
 Answer to the question : *What Jerkar is exactly ?*
-* http://jerkar.github.io/tour.html : to give a concrete idea on how Jerkar is working
+* http://jerkar.gith ub.io/tour.html : to give a concrete idea on how Jerkar is working (version 0.6)
-* http://jerkar.github.io/documentation/latest/getting_started.html : to get hand-on experience
+* http://jerkar.github.io/documentation/latest/getting_started.html : to get hand-on experience (version 0.6)
-* http://jerkar.github.io/documentation/latest/reference.html : to know the details about Jerkar behavior
+* http://jerkar.github.io/documentation/latest/reference.html : to know the details about Jerkar behavior (version 0.6)
-* https://github.com/jerkar/jerkar-examples : Examples of project built with Jerkar.
+* https://github.com/jerkar/jerkar-examples : Examples of project built with Jerkar (version 0.6)

+Built-in up-to-date documentation is available using command line by executing `jerkar help`.

 # How to build Jerkar

 Jerkar is made of following projects :
-* core : complete Jerkar project but without embedding following plugins
+* org.jerkar.core : complete Jerkar project
-* plugins-jacoco : a plugin to perform test coverage
-* plugins-sonar : a plugin to perform sonar analysis
-* distrib-all : the core distrib augmented with the above plugins
+* org.jerkar.samples : A sample project with several build classes to illustrate how Jerkar can be used in different ways
+* org.jerkar.samples-dependee : A sample project depending on the above sample project to illustrate multi-project builds These samples project are also used to run some black-box tests

 Jerkar builds itself.
 To get Jerkar full distrib built from the Java sources only, the simpler is to build it from your IDE.

+When distrib is created add the distrib folder to your PATH variable.

 ## Build Jerkar from Eclipse

-* Import the 4 projects described above in Eclipse (that already holds *.project* and *.classpath* files)
+* Import *org.jerkar.core project*, described  in Eclipse (it already holds *.project* and *.classpath* files)
-* Create a Java Application run configuration (Run Configuration ... -> Java Application -> new)
-    * Make sure that the Runtime JRE is a JDK (6 or above)
+* Make sure the project is configured with a JDK8 and not a JRE.
-    * Choose `org.jerkar.distrib-all` as project
-    * Choose `org.jerkar.tool.Main` as Main class
+* Run `org.jerkar.CoreBuild` class main method.
+This class is located in *build/def* folder.
-* Run it : It will launch a multi-project build.
-You will find result for the full distrib in *org.jerkar.distrib-all/build/output* directory
+* This launches a Jerkar build that create the full distrib in *org.jerkar.core/build/output/distrib* folder

 ## Build Jerkar from IntelliJ

-You can achieve the same using **Intellij** as Intellij module definitions (.iml) are stored in git.
-You should get a single project containing 4 modules.
+* The Jerkar project is preconfigured for Intellij (.iml and modules.xml are stored in git).
+* Make sure the project is configured with a JDK8.
+* Run `org.jerkar.CoreBuild` class main method.
+This class is located in *build/def* folder of *org.jerkar.core* project.
-Execute 'DistribAllBuild' run config to build the full distrib in *org.jerkar.distrib-all/build/output* directory.
+* This launches a Jerkar build that create the full distrib in *org.jerkar.core/build/output/distrib* folder

 # Status

 First releases has been delivered.
 It contains all features a self respecting build tool must have : from compilation to publication features.
-Now we'll plan to deliver new releases at fast pace.
-You're welcome to push your expectation for next releases.
+Currently Jerkar is undergoing a deep reworking in order to leverage of JKK8 features.
+API is getting more polished but cannot be considered as stable for now.

 # Want to contribute ?